-International panelists shared their experience with the more than 400 people registered every Wednesday from different parts of the globe.
-Despite PyroLife's focus on sharing knowledge within Europe, these webinars included valuable experiences and lessons from virtually every continent.
-From the academic field, key universities participated such as Wageningen University, University of Trás-os-Montes & Alto Douro, University of Wollongong, And the Universitat Oberta de CatalunyaLikewise, institutions aimed at research, policy and action shared their wisdom, such CREAF, Arup, Tecnosylva, FAO, European Forest Institute, New Zealand Forest Research Institute, Pau Costa Foundationand CERIDES
+The international panelists shared their experience with the more than 400 people registered every Wednesday from different parts of the globe.
+Although PyroLife's focus is on knowledge sharing within Europe, these webinars included experiences and lessons from virtually every continent.
+From the academic field, key universities such as Wageningen University, University of Trás-os-Montes & Alto Douro, University of Wollongong, And the Universitat Oberta de CatalunyaLikewise, institutions aimed at research, policy and action shared their wisdom, such CREAF, Arup, Tecnosylva, FAO, European Forest Institute, New Zealand Forest Research Institute, Pau Costa Foundationand CERIDES

 For an hour and a half the experts and virtual assistants were able to dialogue and express their curiosities, concerns or doubts about the different topics presented.
 Some key concepts that stood out over the past eight weeks included the diversities that exist in fires.
 The experts described differences and overlaps in southern and northern European contexts, and which one is it , and important particularities in ecosystems and social structures, especially in the context of climate change.

-Other panelists delved into how to prepare cities and landscapes to face current fires, using appropriate technologies.
-Additionally, researchers from the Netherlands shared their experience on "living with water" and managing flood risks.
-Through this, they offered perspectives on what participatory strategies may be relevant to other places that are learning to “live with fire".
+Instead, other panellists wanted to delve into how to prepare cities and landscapes to deal with today's fires, using appropriate technologies.
+Researchers from the Netherlands also shared their experience on “living with water” and managing flood risks.
+In addition, they offered perspectives on what participatory strategies may be relevant to other places by learning to “live with fire.
+Therefore, the question was almost forced; if in some countries like Holland you can live with water, “live with fire".
 They posed a necessary question: if some countries can learn to live with water, why can't we learn to live with fire, too?

 We also learned about indigenous fire knowledge from Australia and New Zealand, and particularly the important role of women in cultural burns. cultural fireMeanwhile, perspectives from Catalonia and the US brought us closer to translating the language of research into the operational field and society.
 This also has important implications for how to involve and empower a very complex public in managing risk in their own communities.
 Lastly, we considered the transversal role of politics in our fire-prone ecosystems, and the urgency of more effective policies at local and European levels..